ethan-berman/student-alcohol/bella/index.md

 As the graph shows, the average per capita alcohol consumption varies widely across the world.
 There are big geographical differences: Alcohol consumption across North Africa and the Middle East is particularly low — in many countries like Pakistan and Syrian Arab Republic, close to zero.
 At the upper end of the scale, alcohol intake across Europe is highest at around 15 liters per person per year in the Czechia, Lithuania, and Latvia.

-Only slightly behind the Eastern European countries are Western European countries – including Germany, France, Portugal, Ireland, and Belgiumm – at around 12 to 13 liters.
+Only slightly behind the Eastern European countries are Western European countries – including Germany, France, Portugal, Ireland, and Belgium – at around 12 to 13 liters.
 Outside of Europe the only other countries in this category are Nigeria and Burkina Faso.

 Thoughout much of Europe, the legal drinking age is pretty low and ranges between 15 to 18, and often there isn't a legal drinking age at all.
-This makes their citizen starting to drink at teen.
+I guess his probably makes their citizen drink at teen.

 ### European country alcohol consumption